Pre-Medical Advising Notes

 Here are some suggestions for developing these traits outside of the curriculum.
 This list is by no means exhaustive, so be creative.

 - Shadow a physician.
 In this experience, you simply follow and watch what a physician does on a day-to-day basis.
 You might spend one afternoon per week for a semester doing this.
 This lets you see the profession from the perspective of the physician and build a relationship with that physician that could be useful when you need a letter of recommendation.
+You can contact a physician on your own, or the premedical advisor maintains a list of physicians willing to provide shadowing opportunities.

 - Volunteer at the local hospital, daycare center, or retirement home.